fpsvogel/fpsvogel.com/src/_posts/2021-11-18-learning-rails-hard-parts.md

 But does it have to be so soon?
 There are other areas where I'm just as ignorant as I was about the inner workings of authentication (see "the database" below), and in these areas there's not a gem that can automatically solve the problem for me—which is what I've ended up doing for authentication in my own project: even though I *could* build authentication from scratch, instead I'm using an authentication gem because the effect is exactly the same, but with less code in my app for me to maintain.
 (Rather than Devise, I've chosen the more lightweight alternative [Sorcery](https://github.com/Sorcery/sorcery).
 It's simple enough that I can still understand and control the authentication flow, while also providing enough conveniences that I don't have to write out implementation details from scratch.)

-*Update: Speaking of authentication from scratch, [here's a nice guide](https://github.com/stevepolitodesign/rails-authentication-from-scratch) that I'm saving here for later if/when I need to build custom authentication.*
+*Update: Speaking of authentication from scratch, [here's a nice guide to building custom authentication](https://github.com/stevepolitodesign/rails-authentication-from-scratch).*

 So I'm glad I know how authentication works, but I think there are other skills that are more important to learn early on.
 Which brings us to my next point…